Garrett Hampson Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

+- The 7.5 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have a 3.92 team ERA that ranks 11th among all MLB pitching staffs.
+- The Guardians have the 12th-ranked team ERA among all MLB pitching staffs (3.97).

 © 2023 Data Skrive.
 All rights reserved.